Eurasian dotterel

-The Eurasian dotterel (Charadrius morinellus), also known in Europe as just dotterel, is a small wader in the plover family of birds.
+The Eurasian dotterel (Eudromias morinellus), also known in Europe as just dotterel, is a small wader in the plover family of birds.
+It is the only species placed in the genus Eudromias.

-The dotterel is a brown and black streaked bird with a broad white eye-stripe and an orange-red chest band when in breeding plumage.
+The dotterel is a brown-and-black-streaked bird with a broad, white eye stripe and an orange-red chest band when in breeding plumage.
 The female is more colourful than the male.
-The bird is tame and unsuspecting and the term "dotterel" has been applied contemptuously to mean an old fool.
+The bird is tame and unsuspecting, and the term "dotterel" has been applied contemptuously to mean an old fool.

-The Eurasian dotterel is a migratory species, breeding in northern Europe and Eurosiberia and migrating south to north Africa and the Middle East in the winter.
+The Eurasian dotterel is a migratory species, breeding in Northern Europe and Eurosiberia and migrating south to North Africa and the Middle East in the winter.
 It nests in a bare scrape on the ground and lays two to four eggs.
-The male does the incubation and rears the chicks, the female having gone off to find another male and lay another clutch of eggs.
+The male does the incubation and rears the chicks, with the female having gone off to find another male and lay another clutch of eggs.
 It is a common bird with a wide range and the International Union for Conservation of Nature has rated it as being of "least concern".